 How do you feel while riding a bike?

 So, how might bikeways actually be like if designers put everyday people at the center?
 When bike planning is framed this way, the profession becomes just as much about everyday people as it is about bikes.
-That means professionals need to learn about people and make biking work for them.
-The challenge becomes fitting the bike seamlessly into their lives and making them feel comfortable, satisfied, and at-ease.
+That means professionals learn about people and make biking work for them.
+The challenge becomes fitting the bike into their lives and making them feel comfortable, satisfied, and at-ease.